-Chicago is another city that has slowly become a prime location for designers to find full-time work.
+Chicago is another city that has slowly but surely become a prime location for designers to find full-time work.
 From small startups to world-renowned design firms, the city is full of creative job opportunities.
 According to Billy Baumann, Creative Director at Delicious Design League, the plethora of different kinds of job opportunities is what’s so great about being a designer in Chicago:

 “Chicago is a great place to work because it’s a bit of “choose your own adventure”.
 We have a plethora of large advertising and marketing agencies but we also have a thriving boutique design community, so the opportunities are nearly endless on being able to pick the type of career path you’re looking for and more importantly the type of design work you want to be doing.”